Installation¶

 Install MaxwellLink from source¶

-In the same conda environment, if you are interested in understanding and contributing to MaxwellLink, clone the repository and install the package:
+In the same conda environment, if you are interested in chatting with or contributing to MaxwellLink, clone the repository and install the package:

 git clone https://github.com/TaoELi/MaxwellLink.git